Fermi-liquid state in $T$*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ revealed via element substitution effects on magnetism: Results and discussion

 \subsubsection{Magnetic susceptibility measurements}

 First, we examined the effects of Fe- and Zn substitution on the magnetism in LESCO with $x = 0.24$ ($p \sim 0.16$, $T_{\rm c} = 11.9$ K).
-Figs. \ref{susceptibility_v1} (a) and (b) respectively show the temperature dependence of the magnetic susceptibility $\chi$(T) for Fe-LESCO with $x$ = 0.24 + $y$, and Zn-LESCO with $x$ = 0.24 for $y$ = 0.006, 0.012, 0.025, 0.050, 0.075 and 0.10.
-In Fe-LESCO, $\chi$(T) measured after zero-field-cooling (ZFC) and field-cooling (FC) processes ($\chi$(T)$_{\rm ZFC}$ and $\chi$(T)$_{\rm FC}$, respectively) exhibits distinct behavior at low temperatures, suggesting the appearance of spin-glass(SG)-like magnetic state by Fe-substitution.
-The $T_{\rm sg}$ where the $\chi$(T)$_{\rm ZFC}$ exhibits a local maximum slightly increases, and the cusp in $\chi$(T)$_{\rm ZFC}$ for $y$ = 0.025 turns into a broad peak for $y$ $\geq$ 0.05.
+Figs. \ref{susceptibility_v1} (a) and (b) respectively show the temperature dependence of the magnetic susceptibility $\chi$($T$) for Fe-LESCO with $x$ = 0.24 + $y$, and Zn-LESCO with $x$ = 0.24 for $y$ = 0, 0.006, 0.012, 0.025, 0.050, 0.075 and 0.10.
+In Fe-LESCO, $\chi$($T$) measured after zero-field-cooling (ZFC) and field-cooling (FC) processes ($\chi$($T$)$_{\rm ZFC}$ and $\chi$($T$)$_{\rm FC}$, respectively) exhibits distinct behavior at low temperatures, suggesting the appearance of SG-like magnetic state by Fe-substitution.
+The $T_{\rm sg}$ where the $\chi$($T$)$_{\rm ZFC}$ exhibits a local maximum slightly increases, and the cusp in $\chi$($T$)$_{\rm ZFC}$ for $y$ = 0.025 turns into a broad peak for $y$ $\geq$ 0.05.
 The broadening of the cusp suggests the enhancement of magnetic defects for larger $y$.
-In Zn-LESCO, a paramagnetic behavior exhibiting an increase in $\chi$(T) upon cooling was observed.
+In Zn-LESCO, a paramagnetic behavior exhibiting an increase in $\chi$($T$) upon cooling was observed.
 Therefore, the magnetic ground state of Fe-LESCO and Zn-LESCO are different.
-The inset of Fig. \ref{susceptibility_v1} (a) indicates $\chi$(T)$_{\rm ZFC}$ for Fe-LESCO with, $x$ = 0.24 + $y$ and $y$ = 0 and 0.006.
+The inset of Fig. \ref{susceptibility_v1} (a) indicates $\chi$($T$)$_{\rm ZFC}$ for Fe-LESCO with, $x$ = 0.24 + $y$ and $y$ = 0 and 0.006.
 The result for the pristine LESCO ($y$ = 0) is taken from Ref. \onlinecite{Asano2019}.
 Superconductivity is suppressed by the substitution of small amounts of Fe, following the emergence of the SG state.